 For those who don’t know about this, the tides that you witness in seas and oceans are all caused by the moon.
 This is due to the gravitational pull that the moon exerts on our planet (also called “tidal force”).
 This force causes Earth and all the water on its surface to ‘bulge out’ to the side that’s closest to the moon.

 However, it turns out that our beloved moon may not particularly enjoy our company… because it’s slowly drifting away from our planet!

-Why is the moon moving away from Earth?
+Is the moon moving away from Earth?

 The diameter of the moon’s orbit around Earth is nearly 768,000 kilometers (477,213 miles), but this diameter is increasing by 3.8 centimeters every year.

 In other words, the moon moves away from us by a factor of 3.8 centimeters every year.